Akash3121/GHW-MLH-2k23/Day1.md

 git checkout -b newBramch {creates a new branch and the current will moves to this newBranch, when we commit it adds to newBranch and not to the main branch}

+git checkout main {this one will moves to the main file and all the commits will go into this}